catpea/catpea-project/database/furkies-purrkies/poem-1559/index.md

 if we want to call it that…

-Is by building up from Revelational, it Inspirational, and now I am beginning my Transcendental phase.
+Is by building up from Revelational, into Inspirational, and now I am beginning my Transcendental phase.

 So, “The School Bus Is Not For Us”, “Grow All The Way Up Until You Become A Great Bing”, and “You Are More Than You Know”.